Dividend reinvestment plan: Cash purchase

 Although the name implies that reinvesting dividends is the main purpose of these plans, many companies offer a complementary share purchase plan (SPP).
 An SPP allows the enrollee to make periodic optional cash purchases (OCPs) of company stock.
 The dollar amount of the OCP is sometimes subject to minimum and maximum limits, e.g. a minimum of $25 per OCP or a maximum that cannot exceed $100,000 per year.
 Low-fee or no-fee SPPs may be advantageous to enrollees as they offer a quick and cost-effective way to increase their holdings.
 And just like when dividends are reinvested, optional cash purchases are for fractional shares to 3 or 4 decimal places.

-DRIPs have become popular means of investment for a wide variety of investors as they enable them to effectively take advantage of dollar-cost averaging with income in the form of corporate dividends that the company is paying out.
-Since you're reinvesting your dividends for long time then you're buying shares at different prices which helps smooth out market volatility.
+Dividend Reinvestment Plans (DRIPs) are investment programs that allow shareholders to automatically reinvest their cash dividends into additional whole or fractional shares of the issuing company.
+By consistently reinvesting dividends over extended periods, investors utilize the mechanism of dollar-cost averaging, a strategy that involves investing a fixed dollar amount at regular intervals—in this case, whenever a dividend is paid—regardless of the current share price.